Shields Branch

 Its course is situated between the Rochu River (or “Little Saint Rock River”) (West side) and the Gagnon River (West side).
-This river is especially flowing in forest area in a valley encircled by Notre Dame Mountains.
+This river flows in forested area in a valley encircled by Notre Dame Mountains.

 From its source (47.116°N 69.827°W), in L'Islet Regional County Municipality, the river runs south and southeast across the Canada–United States border in Maine Township 15, Range 15, WELS, to the Big Black River in T 14, R 15.

 Geography

 The upper part of the "Saint Roch River" begins in Notre Dame Mountains, in the municipality of Sainte-Perpétue, Chaudière-Appalaches, Quebec in the L'Islet Regional County Municipality (RCM).
 This source is located at: